port-zero/mite-cli/README.md

 If you forget those IDs again, simply type `mite projects` or `mite services` to fetch and display a list of projects and services and their IDs.

+If you want to edit an entry, call `mite edit`.
+It accepts the same arguments as adding, plus an ID.
+If you don’t have an entry ID handy, you can either search for it using `mite entries` or go select it interactively in the command (beware that the list of entries might be a little long).

 And that’s it!